Invariants for critical dimension groups and permutation-Hermite equivalence

 Basic critical groups are easily characterized in terms of ugly sets of pure traces, with an extra condition.
 This suggests a potentially larger class of critical groups, characterized entirely in terms of ugly sets of pure traces.
 These are given by the following construction.
 Let $A$ be a rank $n$ subgroup of $\Z^n$, and let $G$ be the subgroup of $\R^n$ generated by $A$ and $\alpha$ (same $\alpha$ as above); this will automatically be critical, and we call a critical {\it almost basic\/} if it is order isomorphic to such a choice of $A$ and $\alpha$.

-Almost basic critical groups admit a classification analogous to that for basic ones, but with an additional feature; after making a preliminary modification to $A$, the additional feature boils down to a reasonably well known equivalence relation on $n\times n$ matrices, intermediate to Hermite and Smith.
-This has appeared before, e.g., in classification of lattice simplices [R, ALTPP], and very recently in dealing with commutative codes [TSCS].
-This equivalence relation has no name, so we give it one.
-Let $B$ and $B'$ be $n\times n$ integer matrices; they are {\it PHermite-equivalent\/} (or {\it PH-equivalent\/} for short) if there exist $U \in \gl(n,\Z)$ and a permutation matrix $P$ \st $B' = UBP$.
+Almost basic critical groups admit a classification analogous to that for basic ones, but with an additional feature; after making a preliminary modification to $A$, the additional feature boils down to PH-equivalence.

 Restricting to the relevant class of matrices $B$ (for almost basic critical groups), we develop invariants (finer than elementary divisors/invariant factors).
 These are motivated by and apply back to almost basic critical groups, and correspond to subsets of the pure trace space.
 The invariants consist of a family of finite abelian groups, which are usually easy to calculate.